Lectionary Bible Studies and Sermons

 v7.
 The beloved disciple recognizes the hand of Jesus in the event.
 He was also first to recognize the significance of the empty tomb.
 On hearing John's words, Peter tucks his fisherman's smock up under his belt, jumps overboard and swims ashore.

 v8.
-The others follow in the boat, dragging ashore the net full of fish.
+The others follow in the boat, dragging the net full of fish to the shore.

 v11.
 The number of the catch is noted, 153.
 Much is often made of this number, given that it is so precise, but its significance lies in it being an impressive catch.
-It is also noted that the net was not torn.
-That is, none got away.
+More importantly it is noted that none got away.

 v12.
 Jesus' unusual presence prompts the disciples to wonder who it is, although deep down they knew it was the Lord.